 Therein lies the challenges that many organizations are faced with – keeping up with change and having the resources to act when required.

-The current focus on privacy and expansion of privacy laws across the globe has made maintaining or updating a retention schedule more complex than ever.
+The current focus on privacy and the expansion of privacy laws across the globe has made maintaining or updating a retention schedule more complex than ever.

 Likewise, there is a new degree of sophistication needed for organizations to comply with retention and disposition laws.
 The potential for litigations, discovery, investigations, and audits demand defensibility.
 The stakes are high when it comes to compliance.
-You can’t just pay lip service to retention – you have to follow through and be able to back it up.
+You can’t just pay lip service to document retention best practices – you have to follow through and be able to back it up.

 This is why organizations need a retention schedule that can be referenced in case they need to justify why a record was (or wasn’t) destroyed.